378: Norse Sagas: Snowfell (part 1 of 2)

 Yeah, so before getting into it,

-I'm 99% certain that it in no way relates to our modern English word dumb, and it's just an unfortunate homophone on the part of King Dumb, but he's Dumb the King.
+I'm 99% certain that it in no way relates to our modern English word dumb, and it's just an unfortunate homophone on the part of King Dumb, but he's dumb the king.
+He's king dumb.

 Dumb, like most of the figures in Norse myth, Odin himself was part Joten, Dumb has a diverse ancestry.